engels-hub/CrazyJs/README.md

 # CrazyJs

-Simple jf*uck-style obfuscator.
+Simple jf*ck-style obfuscator.
 Does not add any protection!